COSMIC-2: Pre-launch

 On the morning of 14 April 2019, President Tsai Ing-wen traveled to Hsinchu City to take part in send-off activities for the Formosat-7 satellite.
 She commended the hard work and accomplishments of the research and development team, and hailed Formosat-7 as a milestone in promoting Taiwan's technological diplomacy, noting that she expected the satellite would display "the brilliance of Taiwan's aerospace technology on the international stage".

 On 15 April, the satellites were placed aboard a Taiwanese China Airlines cargo plane at Taoyuan International Airport.
 The six satellites were packed in three climate controlled transport crates.
 The satellites were shipped as diplomatic pouch to speed their journey through US customs, the first time a satellite had been shipped as such.

 Design

-78% of components for the satellites were made in Taiwan.
+78% of components for the satellite program were made in Taiwan.
 The satellites receive signals from both GPS and GLONASS.
 The constellation collects more than 4,000 pieces of data a day.